bdslab/STAlign/examples/README.md

 The files STAlignComparisonResults.csv in each folder show that (mostly) all the AAS are not equal, having an ASA distance greater than 0.

-## Aligning secondary structures of the three set of PDB files
+## Aligning secondary structures of the three sets of PDB files

 To determine the secondary Structure of the PDB of a given RNA molecule
 the [RNApdbee 2.0 website](http://rnapdbee.cs.put.poznan.pl) can be used.